rant-lang/reference/src/modules.md

 ## Where Rant looks for modules

-When you run `[require]`, Rant looks for the module in the following locations in-order:
+When you use `@require`, Rant looks for the module in the following locations in-order:

 1. The requesting program's file location
     * Skipped if the program was not loaded from a file